willgebhardt/ngc-sim-lib/docs/global_state.md

 ### Adding New Fields to the Global State

-If you are new to using ngcsimlib and looking for a way to add values to the global state directly and explicitly, stop for a moment and reconsider.
+If you are new to using NGC-Sim-Lib and looking for a way to add values to the global state directly and explicitly, stop for a moment and reconsider.
 Unless you know exactly what you are doing (i.e., doing core development), it is strongly advised to not manually add values to the global state; instead, work through the